 48 Hours in Jerusalem

-Jerusalem is a city full of culture, history, and spirituality, and we’ll show you how to spend 48 hours here.
-From the Old City, to the city’s outskirts, our guide covers the best landmarks in Jerusalem.
+So you only have 48 hours in Jerusalem?
+No problem!
+The city is full of culture, history, and spirituality, and we’ll show you how to spend 48 hours here.
+From the Old City, to the outskirts, our guide covers the best landmarks in Jerusalem.

 The capital of Israel is full of amazing things to see and do, even if you only have 48 hours.
 Luckily, Jerusalem is easy to get around, and there always seems to be something going on here.
-If you’re planning on visiting, check out our guide on how to spend 48 hours in Jerusalem.
+It’s especially a great destination if you’re looking to escape the winter chill of Europe.
+Keen on visiting?
+Then check out our guide on how to spend 48 hours in Jerusalem!